 Description: Saves computed calibration values in non-volatile memory.
-This command saves only the calibration values approved after extering Calibration status.
-If for example, only Voltage calibration was tion values computed after entering Calibration status.
+This command saves only the calibration values computed after entering Calibration status.
 If, for example, only Voltage calibration was performed, these are the only values saved.
 These values are stored in Flash Memory (see PAR.
-3.11.4).
+3.9.4).
 Previous values are not lost, and can be restored (see PAR.
-3.11.4.1).
+3.9.4.1).
 This command should be the last command before exiting Calibrate status.
 CAL:STAT, CAL:DATA, CAL:DPOT, CAL:VOLT,